Starting the MVVM pattern for SwiftUI with an example

 How it works: We can inject an object into the environment using

-property wrapper.
+environmentObject(_:)in one of the parent views, and the child view accesses this shared object via the@EnvironmentObjectproperty wrapper.
 It’s particularly good for sharing state between multiple hierarchical views without the need to tediously pass data manually. -

 Usage Scenario: Used to share global state between different views of an App.
 For example, it is especially useful when sharing user data, settings, or other global state across multiple pages of an App.